dnolter959/longdrop2/README.md

 compares these results to those assuming MAR.

-This package facilitates conducting such sensitivity analyses by allowing a user specify departures from the MAR assumption by choosing multiple values of k, each of which characterizes the distributional differences between the observed and missing outcomes via an affine shift.
-Using these values of k, the package allows the user to perform multiple imputation many times (the user can specify this by passing an M parameter, the default is 20), and then combine results using Rubin’s rules as specified in the original Moreno-Betancur and Chavance paper linked above.
+This package facilitates conducting such sensitivity analyses by allowing a user to specify departures from the MAR assumption by choosing multiple values of k, each of which characterizes the distributional differences between the observed and missing outcomes via an affine shift.
+For each value of k, the package uses multiple imputation (M defaults to 20) to make corresponding random draws of the longitudinal outcomes; results are then combined using Rubin’s rules as specified in the original Moreno-Betancur and Chavance paper linked above.

 The user can then plot results across many values of k (k=0 represents